 In 2011, we launched the industry's first managed futures strategy ETF and a global real return ETF.
+In 2015, we launched a dynamic long/short U.S. equity ETF and a dynamic bearish U.S. equity ETF.
 We also intend to explore additional alternative strategy products in the future.
-Our managed futures strategy ETF is sub-advised by Mellon Capital and our global real return ETF is sub-advised by Western Asset Management.
+Our managed futures strategy ETF and dynamic long/short and bearish U.S. equity ETFs are sub-advised by Mellon Capital and our global real return ETF is sub-advised by Western Asset Management.